-Bolin continued to participate in the Salon de Mai, and the Salon des Réalités Nouvelles.
+Bolin continued to participate in the Salon de Mai, and the Salon des Réalités Nouvelles, cementing his reputation as an evocative colorist.
 In 1960, ’61 and ’63 he was invited by the Galerie Charpentier to participate in the “Ecole de Paris” exhibitions; and at Galerie Kriegel 1962, ’63, ’65, ‘69.
 In 1963, ’67 and ’68 he exhibited at the David Findley Gallery in New York and further international exposure took place with shows at the Nichido Gallery in Tokyo, 1964, ’68 and ’69, this last coinciding with the Biennale of Tokyo.
-In 1973 he exhibited at the Musée Galliera.
+In 1973 he was given a major exhibition at the Musée Galliera in Paris.
 Over the following decades he continued to exhibit widely including a number of exhibitions in his native Sweden.

 The artist’s work is now represented in various public collections including the Musée National d’Art Moderne, Paris, the Museum of Luxembourg, the Swedish Embassy (Paris) and the Department des Arts et des Lettres.